ptimoney/hledger-tools/README.md

 ## TODO

+- Windows support
-- Diagnostic if commodity declared without decimal (warning) and no default declared (error)
+- Diagnostic if a commodity is declared without decimal (warning) and no default declared (error)
 - Assertion checking
 - Payee declaration checking
 - Tag declaration checking
 - Goto Account declaration
 - Account renaming
 - Balance on Hover
-- Performance
+- Performance improvements

+### V0.1

+- Fixed an issue after trying to include a file which wasn't there
+- Added support for glob patterns in include statements
+- Some performance improvments
+- Some functionality improvements for windows